roccorollo/get_finding_chart/README.md

 Current release: **v1.9.7**.

-### New in v1.9.7

-- Reordered the `--survey` help choices so the compact survey names are shown first, followed by the long/canonical names.
-- Added the short aliases `sm` = `skymapper`, `vik` = `viking`, and `aw` = `allwise`.

-### New in v1.9.6

-- Added **VISTA Hemisphere Survey (VHS)** as survey option `vhs`.
-- VHS images are retrieved as FITS cutouts from the **ESO Science Archive** using TAP discovery plus the SODA cutout service.
-- Supported VHS bands are `Y J H K`; `Ks` and `K_s` are accepted as aliases for `K`.
-The default VHS band is `K`.
-- VHS SODA cutouts are native archive cutouts rather than HiPS2FITS visualization products, so they may be retained with `--fits`.

-### New in v1.9.5

-- The plotted sky field now remains fixed to the requested square FOV even when a long slit extends beyond the image boundary.
-- Slit overlays are clipped at the finding-chart boundary and no longer contribute to Matplotlib autoscaling.

-### New in v1.9.4
+### New in v1.9.*

-- The relative-geometry report now gives both the position angle from T to each secondary source and the equivalent opposite direction, 180 deg away.
-- Whenever at least one secondary source is supplied, the finding-chart figure includes a compact box with the projected `DeltaRA` and `DeltaDec` offsets for **s2 - T**.
-This box is shown even when additional sources (`s3`, `s4`, ...) are present.
-The same arcsec/arcmin formatting rule is used as in the terminal report.
+- Whenever at least one secondary source is supplied, the finding-chart figure includes a compact box with the projected DeltaRA and DeltaDec offsets for s2 - T.

-### New in v1.9.2

-- Reformatted the relative-geometry terminal report for readability, with a blank line before the section and a separate multi-line block for each secondary source.

-### New in v1.9.1

-- When secondary sources are supplied, the program now reports their angular separation from the main target **T**, projected RA and Dec offsets, and the position angle from T to each source.
+- When secondary sources are supplied, the program now reports their angular separation from the main target T, projected RA and Dec offsets, and the position angle from T to each source.
+Position angles are measured North through East..
-- Separations and coordinate offsets are shown in arcseconds, automatically switching to arcminutes when the absolute value exceeds 2 arcmin.
-- Position angles are measured **North through East**, matching the convention used by `--angle`.

-### New in v1.9.0

-- Added **SDSS DR9** (`sdss`), **GALEX GR6/7** (`galex`), **DES DR2** (`des`), and **VISTA VIKING** (`viking`) through CDS HiPS2FITS.
-- Replaced the previous **WISE All-Sky** option with **AllWISE** (`allwise`); the old `wise` survey option has been removed.
-- No additional Python dependencies are required.
+- Added SDSS DR9 (sdss), GALEX GR6/7 (galex), DES DR2 (des), and VISTA VIKING (viking) and VHS (vhs) through CDS HiPS2FITS.
+Replaced the previous WISE All-Sky option with AllWISE (allwise);

 ## Features